 4. Being a guinea pig for interns...

 Congrats!
 You’ve managed to wait patiently for your appointment only to be greeted by a new intern!
-With her fresh text book knowledge and optimistic attitude, she is sure to know how to fix your ailment that you’ve waited so long to have checked out.
+With her fresh textbook knowledge and an optimistic attitude, she is sure to know how to fix the ailment that you’ve waited so long to have checked out.
 Don’t worry though, her attending physician will sign off on the prescriptions without even examining you.
-You want a follow-up appointment (just in case her suggestions don’t pan out) Naw, we don’t do those here, go back to the end of the line!
+You want a follow-up appointment (just in case her suggestions don’t pan out)?
+Naw, we don’t do those here, go back to the end of the line!

 5. Travel Pay!

 Ok this is a perk.
-In the civilian side I may have to drive an hour to see a specialist as well, but as far as I know, I will not be reimbursed for my travel expenses.
-A surprising and often overlooked perk is being reimbursed for gas/mileage when I have to make a VA appointment, even is it's just a few miles away!
+As a civilian, I may have to drive an hour to see a specialist on top of my VA appointment, but as far as I know, I will not be reimbursed for my travel expenses.
+One surprising and often overlooked perk of the VA is being reimbursed for gas/mileage when I have to make an appointment, even is it's just a few miles away!
 It’s something I'm thankful for - seriously.

 6. Ibuprofen cures everything...

-There is nothing more near and dear to my Primary Care Physician's heart than a handy prescription of 500 milligram Ibuprofen.
+There is nothing more near and dear to my Primary Care Physician's heart than a handy prescription of 500 milligrams of Ibuprofen.
 "Runny nose?
-Back aches?
+Backaches?
 Dizzy spells?
 Take two pills every 8 hours for the next two weeks and if it doesn’t go away and you’re not dead yet, please come back so we can up your dose."